Habitats | Main Campus | Grounds | Trails

 Hunt Hill itself is the location of one of the oldest forestry studies still being conducted in the state of Wisconsin.
 The thirty original forest study plats were set out in 1933 by University of Minnesota graduate student, Willis Eggler, through the assistance of Aldo Leopold.
 Randomly scattered through the forest, you’ll spot their current locations (yellow-topped steel fence posts) as re-established by former Hunt Hill staff member Dr. Lucy Tyrrell, currently Research Administrator of Denali National Park.
 Eggler’s study will take hundreds of years to complete as researchers watch, survey, and analyze the probable transformation into a climax basswood/sugar maple forest.

 Watch along the hiking trails for old charcoal remnants of trees caught by forest fires – the most recent was in the early 1930’s.
 Old pine stumps often bear the black scars.
 Along the Red Oak West Trail a large old white pine shows charcoal inside the tree in a hollow on the north side base of the trunk.

 Across the hills one will find dozens of large old white pines – too small to be harvested back in the 1800’s – now so big that two grown adults can’t touch their fingertips around the base of the trees.
 They tower far above surrounding deciduous old-timers, and are readily visible from surrounding lakes.
 Some are nest sites for bald eagles and owls.
 At the switchback on the Red Oak West Trail, you will find the best examples in a grove forgotten – right next to the glacial kettle.

-Due to the uniqueness and some of the rare plants that can be found on the property, much of the east portion of the Audubon property is also designated State Natural Area #116.
+Due to the uniqueness and some of the rare plants that can be found on the property, much of the west portion of the Audubon property is also designated State Natural Area #116.